-With its sunny weather, multicultural population and strategic position in the heart of Silicon Valley, San Jose offers expats a pleasant and rewarding lifestyle.
-It might not be as glamorous as neighbouring San Francisco but for those looking for a modern city that still retains somewhat of a small town atmosphere, San Jose is definitely worth considering.
+With its sunny weather, multicultural population and strategic position in the heart of Silicon Valley, San Jose offers residents a pleasant and rewarding lifestyle.
+It might not be as glamorous as neighbouring San Francisco, but for those looking for a modern city that still retains something of a small-town atmosphere, San Jose is definitely worth considering.

-There is something to appeal to every taste and interest in San Jose.
+The lifestyle in San Jose appeals to every taste and interest.
 From wineries to museums, theatres, parks and markets, there is always something to enjoy in the city.
 Further afield, mountains and national parks offer day and weekend getaways for those wanting to explore the wider California region.

 Shopping in San Jose

-Shopping opportunities are abundant in San Jose with many large, modern shopping malls such as Westfield Valley Fair, the largest mall in San Jose.
+Shopping opportunities are abundant in San Jose, with many large, modern shopping malls, like Westfield Valley Fair, the largest mall in San Jose.
 Other popular malls include Westgate, Westfield Oakridge, Eastridge Mall and Almaden Plaza Shopping Center.

-Santana Row is an upscale shopping district offering luxury brands and high-end boutiques alongside high-end restaurants.
-For those looking for something more unique, there are older, more eclectic shopping districts, such as in the Downtown Historic District, along Paseo de San Antonio and at the San Jose Market Center on Coleman Avenue.
+Santana Row is an upscale shopping district that offers luxury brands and high-end boutiques alongside premium restaurants.
+For those looking for something more unique, there are older, eclectic shopping districts, such as in the Downtown Historic District, along Paseo de San Antonio and at the San Jose Market Center on Coleman Avenue.

 Eating out in San Jose

 Downtown San Jose is particularly popular for eating out, with many restaurants, bars and coffee shops lining the streets.
-Santana Row has many dining establishments as well; it's best to book if wanting to eat in this upmarket area.
+Santana Row also has many dining establishments; it's best to book if you want to eat in this upmarket area.

 Nightlife and entertainment in San Jose